 As the core business unit of the Group, we want to stabilise it, and at the same time, look for more opportunities to make it grow even stronger.
 The Group has foreseen the increasing required standards of cold storage and logistics services in the industry, and with the newly establishment of the Transport and Logistics Bureau, it is expected the improvement of Hong Kong's transportation and logistics will be well recognised and attract more potential investors around the globe.
-The Group will continue to actively seek more opportunities from logistics business to a diversified service provider by providing value-added services to our customers so that we can expand our client portfolio.
+The Group will continue to actively seek more opportunities from cold storage and logistics business to a diversified service provider by providing value- added services to our customers so that we can expand our client portfolio.

 After the renovation of our Kwai Hei Street warehouse, the replacement of the cooling system is expected to achieve operational efficiency and to observe environmental protection standards.
 This made us well equipped for the increasing required standard of cold storage and logistics services in the industry.
-Although the COVID-19 pandemic is still ongoing, we will continue to flexibly allocate our existing resources and to diversify our customers base by reaching out to more operators of supermarket and frozen-food outlets with their need for cold storage facilities continue to stay strong after the pandemic.
+We will continue to flexibly and timely allocate our existing resources and to diversify our customers base by reaching out to more operators of supermarket and frozen food outlets with their need for cold storage facilities continue to stay strong.